AppDaemon/appdaemon/docs/AD_API_REFERENCE.rst

 ``ts`` is the timestamp of the message
 ``level`` is the severity level of the message ``message`` is the text of the message

+For AppDaemon system messages, name will be set to "AppDaemon".

 API
 ---